buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 This is a brief and non-exhaustive list of equipment that your characters might be interested in buying.
 The list is certainly not exhaustive or complete but can provide you with guidelines on prices.

-As a Narrator, always use common sense in requests, evaluate well the type of request, the necessity of the object, the place where it is purchased, and how it is purchased.
+As a Game Master, always use common sense in requests, evaluate well the type of request, the necessity of the object, the place where it is purchased, and how it is purchased.

 Depending on the type of campaign, additional items such as firearms or alchemical items might be available.